jamespfennell/texcraft/docs/src/governance/dependencies.md

 - It is okay if a Cargo feature corresponding to a dependency is default enabled.
-    For example, the Texlang standard library default enables the `time` feature which uses the third-party Crate `chrono`.
+    For example, the Texlang standard library default enables the `time` feature which uses the third-party crate `chrono`.
     In this case disabling the feature by default would be a footgun because the values of `\day`, `\month`, etc. would not be initialized correctly.

-- There is a small curated collection of third-party Rust crates are always okay to use.
+- There is a small curated collection of third-party Rust crates that are always okay to use.
     (But if they are used in a Texcraft library, they must be gated behind a Cargo feature.)
     If you want to use one of these crates, don't think twice: the project is already deeply invested in using them,